kypkyp/kypkyp/README.md

 # Hello

 Hello.
-I am creator of [Nuita](https://nuita.net/).
+I am a creator of [Nuita](https://nuita.net/).
 Nuita is a nice project.
 I'm glad you like it.

 I have skills described below: